pgumeson-fabric/dotfiles/README.md

 sh -c "$(curl -fsLS get.chezmoi.io)" -- -b $HOME/bin init --apply pgumeson-fabric
 ```

+> [!NOTE]
-If something goes wrong during the installation, you can continue by re-running the above command (or just `~/bin/chezmoi apply`)
+> If something goes wrong during the installation, simply re-run the above command.

 ### 3. Follow the prompts
 Chezmoi will prompt you for a few things, like your git email address and your preferred text editor (`VSCode`, `Neovim`, etc.).
 It will then walk you through all the installation steps and use those saved configs to setup everything customized for you.